 7. St. Patrick’s Cathedral Church

-The largest Catholic cathedral in North America is a famous landmark in the New York City.
+The largest Catholic cathedral in North America is a famous landmark in New York City.
 Its Neo-Gothic aesthetic contrasts starkly with the Art Deco Rockefeller Center, thereby ensuring that no one walking on Fifth Avenue will miss its grandeur.
 The Cathedral has 21 altars and 19 bells, each named after a different saint

 8. Pay homage to 9/11 martyrs